severalnines/docs/troubleshooting.rst

 	Executing tar -C /var/tmp/cmon-000809-42b7c3b595d5282a -czf '/var/www/html/clustercontrol/app/tmp/logs/error-report-2018-11-19_065637-cluster0.tar.gz' error-report-2018-11-19_065637-cluster0
 	Please attach /var/www/html/clustercontrol/app/tmp/logs/error-report-2018-11-19_065637-cluster0.tar.gz to the support issue.

-Attach the generated log file to your support issue.
+Attach the generated tar ball to your support issue.
+Sometimes, the generated tar ball might get too big to be uploaded into our support system, where the attachment limit is 20MB in size.
+You probably want to use cloud storage services like Google Drive, Dropbox or WeTransfer to upload the error report there and share the download link in the support ticket.
+Please note that error report might contain sensitive and confidential information.
+Restrict the file from public access and only share with us the HTTPS download URL.

 ..
-Note:: We also recommend you take a screenshot showing the problem area, e.g, the Overview from the UI is always great to see if there are node failures, cluster issues or missing data.
+Note:: We also recommend you to take screenshots showing the area of the problem, e.g, the Overview page from the UI allows us to understand the current state of nodes and clusters.

+.. _Troubleshooting - Reporting and Debugging - Debugging ClusterControl Controller (CMON):

 Debugging ClusterControl Controller (CMON)
 ++++++++++++++++++++++++++++++++++++++++++